J.D., Georgetown University Law Center

 B.A., Indiana University, with honors

-She is the founder/director of the Center for Immigrants’ Rights Clinic, where students produce practitioner toolkits, white papers, and primers of national impact on behalf of client organizations.
-Clients have included the American Civil Liberties Union, Human Rights First, Kids in Need of Defense, the National Guestworker Alliance, the National Immigrant Justice Center, among others.
+At Penn State Law, Wadhia teaches doctrinal courses in immigration and asylum and refugee law.
+She is also the founder/director of the Center for Immigrants’ Rights Clinic, where students produce practitioner toolkits, white papers, and primers of national impact on behalf of client organizations.
+Clients have included the American Civil Liberties Union, Human Rights First, Kids in Need of Defense, the National Guestworker Alliance, National Immigrant Justice Center, among others.
 At the Center, students also provide community outreach and education on immigration topics and legal support in individual cases of immigrants challenging deportation (removal).
-Recently, the Center began conducting group rights presentations for immigration detainees held at the Clinton County Jail.
+The Center also conducts group rights presentations for immigration detainees held at the Clinton County Jail.

 Prior to joining Penn State, Professor Wadhia was deputy director for legal affairs at the National Immigration Forum in Washington, D.C.
 She has been honored by the Department of Homeland Security’s Office for Inspector General and Office for Civil Rights and Civil Liberties, and in 2003, she was named Pro Bono Attorney of the Year by the Arab-American Anti-Discrimination Committee.
-She has also been an associate with Maggio Kattar, P.C. in Washington, D.C., where she litigated asylum, deportation, and employment-based immigration benefits matters.
+She has also been an associate with Maggio Kattar, P.C. in Washington, D.C., where she handled asylum, deportation, and employment-based immigration benefits matters.

 Beyond Deportation: The Role of Prosecutorial Discretion in Immigration Cases (New York University Press)

 “Immigration Remarks for the 10th Annual Wiley A. Branton Symposium,” Vol. 57 No. 3 HOW.
 L.J.
 (2014).